labdaddy/wgu-paper/Online_Security.md

 MONSTERS UNDER THE BED, THE DANGER OF SOCIAL ENGINEERING
-### SPEECH TOPIC: ONLINE SECURITY - SOCIAL ENGINEERING Points to make: dangers of social engineering hacks (phishing, watering hole, whaling, pretexting, baiting and tailgating)
+##### SPEECH TOPIC: ONLINE SECURITY - SOCIAL ENGINEERING Points to make: dangers of social engineering hacks (phishing, watering hole, whaling, pretexting, baiting and tailgating)

 (INTENDED AUDIENCE)

 The intended audience for this presentation is internet users in the US corporate workplace.
 This group of people use the internet casually but are not directly involved in information security and are not aware of the dangers presented by bad actors online.

 (IMPORTANCE STATEMENT)

 The need for education on the basics of information security is very real.
 Many people do not have any idea how to keep themselves safe online and numerous bad actors are trying to steal sensitive, confidential information from wherever they can to use for personal gain.
 Workers in US corporations have frequent access to very sensitive, confidential information such as financial, medical and other personally identifieble data for virtually everyone in the country.
 When exposed in data breaches this information can materially harm innocent people.
+To put into perspective the extraordinary cost of information security failures; the annual report from Cybersecurity Ventures research arm in combination with global managed security services provider Herjavec Group (Cybersecurity Ventures 08/26/2016, 10/16/2017 and 12/07/2018) predict that the global cost of cyber crime damages in 2021 will be $6 trillion !

 PRESENTATION PLAN

 (ATTENTION GETTING OPENING)

 Someone is trying to steal your personal information !
 Social engineering threats are everywhere online and offline.
 The range of potential attacks is staggering and not being aware of some of the more common attack vectors leaves most people completely vulnerable.

 (THESIS STATEMENT)

 Information security research suggests that social engineering attacks are extremely effective because people are naturally trusting (phishing/ quid pro quo) and because people do not take security seriously.(find data to support this)

 (PREVIEW OF MAIN POINTS)

 Today I am going to talk about two main points that show why social engineering attacks are so effective, these are:
 1. People are trusting
 2. People do not take security seriously

 (MAIN POINT ONE WITH THREE SUB POINTS)

 People are trusting.
 Phishing
 One of the most common social engineering attacks is called phishing.
 Phishing is a type of social engineering attack that has been in use for decades and remains popular because gullible workers still fall for this type of attack.